slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Politics is the art of making your selfish desires seem like national interest."  -- Thomas Sowell [1930]*
 > *"We are living in an era when sanity is controversial, and insanity is just another viewpoint - and degeneracy only another lifestyle."  -- Thomas Sowell [1930]*
 > *"Nation-states like war; city-states like commerce; families like stability; and individuals like entertainment."  -- Nassim Taleb [1960]*
-> *"Nature has given women so much power that the law has very wisely given them little."  -- Samuel Johnson*
+> *"Nature has given women so much power that the law has very wisely given them little."  -- Samuel Johnson [1709]*
 > *"O comunismo penetrou até mesmo nos circulos cristãos disfarçado de solidariedade. É nosso dever pastoral expô-lo."  -- Robert Francis Prevost (Papa Leão XIV em 2010)
 > *"People demand freedom of speech as a compensation for the freedom of thought which they seldom use."  -- Søren Kierkegaard*
 > *"People who believe politicians care about them are the same people who think OnlyFans girls care about them."  -- stirlingwisdom@x*